-She received her Doctor of Musical Arts in flute performance under the tutelage of Marina Piccinini at Peabody, where she also received both a Master of Music degree and a Graduate Performance Diploma with prizes of excellence in flute performance.
-Choe holds a Bachelors of Music from Ewha Women’s University in Korea, summa cum laude.
-She is a flute faculty member at the Peabody Institute and Orchkids of Baltimore Symphony.
+Raised in Seoul, Rachel Choe holds a Doctor of Musical Arts, Master of Music and Graduate Performance Diploma from Peabody Institute of Johns Hopkins University where she studied with Marina Piccinini, along with a Bachelor of Music from Ewha Women’s University in Korea, summa cum laude.
+She is a flute faculty member at the Peabody Institute of Johns Hopkins University.